Chickenpox in kids – help is at hand

 If your child comes down with chickenpox just before you’re about to jet off on holiday, what should you do?

-Although different airlines have slightly different rules about it, the general consensus is you won’t be able to fly until the spots have crusted over and you’ll also need an official ‘fit to fly’ letter from a doctor.
+Although different airlines have slightly different rules about it, the consensus is you won’t be able to fly until the spots have crusted over, and you’ll also need an official ‘fit to fly’ letter from a doctor.
+The same rules apply if chickenpox breaks out during your holiday, meaning you could end up stuck abroad.

 If they’re confident the child is no longer contagious with chickenpox they’ll issue a formal letter saying so.